 The majority of Australians live on the coastal fringes of the large dry continent.
-Nearly all the major population centres, and state capitals, are on harbours and rivers.
+Nearly all the major population centres and state capitals are on harbours and rivers.
 Most people are less than a few hours drive from the sea and many live just a few minutes walk away.
 Nearly everyone spends their summer holidays at the beach.
-For many the exploration of the coastal shore, the scrubby ti-tree and boobialla strips beyond the dunes, the shell-strewn sands, and the mysteries of rockpools are part of childhood memories.
+For many the exploration of the coastal shore, the scrubby ti-tree and boobialla strips beyond the dunes, the shell-strewn sands and the mysteries of rockpools are part of childhood memories.
 This seaside landscape, like the landscape of the bush, is subtle, delicate and infinitely varied.
 Both are under constant threat of environmental damage or of being spoilt by thoughtless development.
 Many Australian artists wish to interpret and depict the landscape.
 To be able to show how the landscape and its forms have inspired them and their concern for the preservation of the environment is their greatest challenge.

 The potters Toni Warburton and Anders Ousback have both sought inspiration in the landscape.
-Although their experience of the landscape is individual and their work inspired by it unique, they have much in common, most importantly a realization that contemplation of the landscape can be enormously rewarding.
+Although their experience is individual and their work inspired by it unique, they have much in common, most importantly a realisation that contemplation of the landscape can be rewarding.

 Since her childhood Toni Warburton has spent holidays with her family on the southern New South Wales coast.
-Her time exploring rockpools, with their trapped fish, slippery seaweeds, brilliantly coloured sea-anemones, spiny seaurchins, black snail shells and barnacles, oysters and limpets stuck fast to the rock, and her understanding of the fragility of this ecosystem, has constantly inspired her art.
+Her time exploring rockpools with their trapped fish, slippery seaweeds, brilliantly coloured sea-anemones, spiny sea-urchins, black snail shells and barnacles, oysters and limpets stuck fast to the rock, and her understanding of the fragility of this ecosystem, has constantly inspired her art.

-Some of Toni's earliest ceramics, teapots and cups, made in the early 1980s, were shaped like sea-urchins, or the leathery cungewoi or sea-squirts, that she had observed in rockpools.
-Made in terracotta and painted with black and white slips, or a range of naturalistic colours, the results were reminiscent of the work of the sixteenth century French potter, Bernard Palissy.
-Later work showed her concern for both the fragility of the rockpool's ecosystem and the larger issues of the disposal of radio-active waste at sea and the preservation of the Pacific.
+Some of Warburton's earliest ceramics, teapots and cups, made in the early 1980s, were shaped like searurchins, or the leathery cungewoi or sea-squirts, that she had observed at the seashore.
+Made in terracotta and painted with black and white slips or a range of naturalistic colours, the results were reminiscent of the work of the 16th century French potter, Bernard Palissy.
+Later work showed her concern for both the fragility of the coastal ecosystem and the larger issues of the disposal of radioactive waste at sea and the preservation of the Pacific.

 This interest in the environment continued while working at the MS University of Baroda in India in 1987 and 1988.
-The beauty of the form of women's saris and men's turbans, inspired Toni to make a series of works focussing on both the shape and protocol of the wearing of traditional Indian dress.
-The conical spirals of the sari forms she made also evoked the sacred mountain of Pavagadh, which rises from the plains of Gujarat.
+The beauty of the form of women's saris and men's turbans inspired Warburton to make a series of works focusing on both the shape and protocol of the wearing of traditional Indian dress.
+The conical spirals of the sari forms she made also evoked the sacred mountain of Pavagadh which rises from the plains of Gujarat.
 Her experience of the Buddhist caves at Bhimbetka in Tamil Nadu where she saw painted ceilings, one with a naturalistic decoration of a lotus pond and the other with a complex abstract pattern, had a profound impact on her work.

 This inspiration continues.
-More recently Toni Warburton has explored the idea of mountains and their imagined interiors, as well as caves and the idea of being inside and looking out into the light.
+More recently Warburton has explored the idea of mountains and their imagined interiors, as well as caves and the idea of being inside and looking out into the light.
 In many cultures mountains are where the gods live, a place beyond human experience.
 On the ancient continent of Australia, real mountains don't exist.
-The highest peak, Mt Kosciusko, is a mere 2,228 metres.
-Because of this the few tall hills assume remarkable importance, in both Aboriginal mythology and more recent European history.
-Features such as Uluru, the rock at the centre of the continent, have significance for both Aboriginal and European occupants.
+The highest peak, Mt Kosciusko, is a mere 2228 metres.
+Because of this, the few tall hills assume remarkable importance: features such as Uluru, the rock at the centre of the continent, have significance for both Aboriginal and European occupants.
 They remind us of the antiquity of the Aboriginal Dreamings and the need Europeans felt to establish a mythology in a land seemingly untouched by history.